idaks/dataone-ahm-2016-poster/README.md

 | clean.sh | removes generated demo artifacts for <my_example> |
 | make.sh | creates demo artifacts for <my_example> |

-Note: after running clean.sh and make.sh, you can use git status to see what demo artifacts have just been created.
+Note: after running `clean.sh` and `make.sh`, you can use git status to see what demo artifacts have just been created.

 # Installing, Browsing, and Running the Demo

 1. Clone the `dataone-ahm-2016` git repo to your local machine using the command.
 `git clone https://github.com/idaks/dataone-ahm-2016-poster.git`

-2. Copy your use case root folder under examples/ folder.
+2. Copy your example folder under examples/ folder.
 There are already three examples there:  `C3C4`, `LIGO`, and `simulate_data_collection`.

 3. Reorganize your directory layout for your twitter use case to be the same as `C3C4`, `LIGO`, and `simulate_data_collection`.
 Create a `recon/` folder which contains your `reconfacts.P`.